Strike vote due at American Airlines, but result may be secret

-Oct 2 (Reuters) - American Airline pilots this week are expected to authorize their union to call a strike, but the union says it may decide to keep the vote secret for now.
+(Reuters) - American Airlines pilots this week are expected to authorize their union to call a strike, but the union says it may decide to keep the vote secret for now.

 Holding the strike vote results secret is especially likely if the National Mediation Board declares an impasse in the negotiations and imposes a 30-day cooling-off period on the parties.